Where to Find the Best Canadian Small-Cap Stocks

 Eco Atlantic’s stock is also gaining some notoriety for making it into the TSX Venture 50 for the second consecutive year!

-Eco Atlantic’s chart looks constructive going back a couple years, with a long consolidation period in 2017 broken up by a nice rally since Africa Oil came to the table last November.
+Eco Atlantic’s chart looks constructive going back a couple years.
 There was an extended consolidation phase in the middle of 2018 then the stock rallied to fresh highs in September when Total decided to step in.
 There was yet another consolidation phase that lasted into early 2019, then shares took off again, rallying up to 1.4 by the beginning of March.
+They’ve been mostly trading in the 1.4 to 1.7 range since.

 With drilling activity starting in roughly three months there should be some near-term excitement for investors.
 Eco Atlantic has a market cap of $226 million, and trades in the U.S. as ECAOF.